gopaljogani/gopaljogani.github.io/_pages/cv.md

     </p>
     Research Assistant
     <div style="color:#7a7a7a">
-      I developed an algorithm that predicted room occupancy to develop smart heating
+      I developed an algorithm that predicts room occupancy to develop smart heating
     </div>
   </div>
 </div>